Skip to content

 def capturepost_slow_call(self, bm_data):

-# run_durations and finish_time are available in capturepost_ methods
+# call.durations and call.finish_time are available in capturepost_ methods

 bm_data['slow_call'] = True